 This will only apply where one sibling would be within the PAN and the other sibling(s) would be above the PAN (ie where the 150th place is offered to a same-year sibling).

-The founders of the Archer Academy are those individuals who have played a major role in establishing the school, undertaking activities during the application and pre-opening stages, and will continue to play a significant role in the running of the school after opening.
-Approval is being sought from the Secretary of State for Education for this provision.
+The founders of the Archer Academy are the 11 individuals who have played a major role in establishing the school, undertaking activities during the application and pre-opening stages, and will continue to play a significant role in the running of the school after opening.
+Approval has been given from the Secretary of State for Education for this provision.
 A list of relevant founders is available on request.

 Distance from the home to the school

-The distance from home to the Archer Academy is the straight-line distance measured from the front door of the child’s residence to the front gate of the location of the school.
-The site of the school is as yet unconfirmed, and this information will be published in advance of the closing date for applications.
+The distance from home to the Archer Academy is the straight-line distance measured from the front door of the child’s residence to the front gate of the Beaumont Close campus.

 A child’s permanent address is the place of normal residence during term time.
 Where parental responsibility is shared, the address of the parent/guardian who receives the Child Benefit allowance for the child will be taken as the permanent address.